Random walks, WPD actions, and the Cremona group

 \begin{theorem} Let $\mu$ be a measure on $Out(F_n)$ such that the semigroup generated by the support of $\mu$ contains at least two independent fully irreducible elements.
 Moreover, suppose that $\mu$ has finite entropy and finite logarithmic moment for the simplicial metric on the free factor complex.
 Then the Gromov boundary of the free factor complex is a model for the Poisson boundary of $(G, \mu)$. \end{theorem}

 \begin{proof} By \cite{bestvina-feighn}, the action of fully irreducible elements on the free factor complex is WPD.
 Hence, the claim follows by Theorem \ref{T:Poiss-WPD}. \end{proof}

 Note that the identification of the Poisson boundary for $Out(F_n)$ has been obtained by Horbez \cite{horbez} using the action of $Out(F_n)$ on the outer space $CV_n$.
-In our theorem above, the moment condition required is a bit weaker, as we only need the logarithmic moment condition to hold with respect to the metric on $\mathcal{FF}(F_n)$ instead of the metric on $CV_n$ (recall that there is a coarsely defined Lipschitz map $CV_n \to \mathcal{FF}(F_n)$).
+This gives an identification of the Poisson boundary with both $\partial CV_n$ and $\partial \mathcal{FF}(F_n)$, as there is a coarsely defined Lipschitz map $CV_n \to \mathcal{FF}(F_n)$.
+In our theorem above, the moment condition required is a bit weaker, as we only need the logarithmic moment condition to hold with respect to the metric on $\mathcal{FF}(F_n)$ instead of the metric on $CV_n$.